marwanH1998/AutomaticClockGatingDD2/README.md

 wire supporting the sky130A pdk which enhances the power consumption of the circuit.

 We started by generating the gl which we did in the last milestone, now we did it on multiple bits, and then we made our python program.
-We made a test bench but it seems like there’s a problem with gtkwave as it does not show any signals.
+We made a test bench and it showed the correct signals and output.

 We added the spm.v and the spm_gl.v and we tried to test it using our utlity program the thing is that the spm_gl does not have the problem of the bank of flipflops that's why it does zero changes